Maldives on a budget. It seems like an oxymoron. Yet I can assure you it is just a matter of knowing what to look for and what to expect.

 How to move around

-In order to visit the Maldives on a budget, you can rely on public ferries to move around the local islands.
-Ferries are cheap – you pay anything between $1 and $4 USD for a ride of up to 3 hours.
+You can rely on public ferries to move around the local islands.
+Ferries are cheap – between $1 and $4 USD for a ride of up to 3 hours.
 There is a schedule, though you will soon realize that the ferries don’t run too frequently.

 Public ferries don’t stop at resorts, so if you want to visit a private island, you will have to book a speed boat.
 These can be very expensive (up to $250 USD for a ride).
-So you may want to try your luck and ask a helpful local to give you a ride for a smaller fee.
+Try your luck and ask a helpful local to give you a ride for a smaller fee.

 If you want to take a flight to another island, this will cost between $350 and $500 USD.